jberkel/whassup/README.md

 # whassup library

 Provides access to WhatsApp messages stored on your Android phone, provided that automatic backups are enabled in the settings.
-For information about WhatsApp's security see the [WhatsApp Database Encryption Report].
+For information about WhatsApp's "security" see the [WhatsApp Database Encryption Report].

 ## usage